 When sitting on an airplane during a long boring flight there comes that time when we have to go and use the bathroom.
 The question then arises of the pilots.
 Are they able to leave the cockpit to use the bathroom?

 Federal Aviation Regulations are mandated by the FAA (Federal Aviation Administration) and dictate when, and for what reasons a pilot is allowed to leave the cockpit.
-These guidelines are in place to protect the traveling public, and include the stipulation that aircraft weighing more than 12,500 pounds, i.e. large transport aircraft, must be operated with two pilots in the cockpit.
+These guidelines are in place to protect the traveling public and include the stipulation that aircraft weighing more than 12,500 pounds, i.e. large transport aircraft, must be operated with two pilots in the cockpit.

 Pilots are allowed to leave the cockpit while in flight for rest breaks, bathroom breaks and to deal with any passenger or crew situations.
 Airlines dictate their own rules but at least one pilot must remain at the flight controls, seat belted and if above 25,000 feet, may wear an oxygen mask.

-Aviation regulations have evolved over the years due to safety related crashes.
+Aviation regulations have evolved over the years due to safety-related crashes.
 Gone are the days when pilots invited travelers, often children, into the cockpit to experience the thrill of meeting the pilots in their ‘office’ during a flight.

 This writer, in the late 1990s, was invited into the cockpit of an Aer Lingus A330 for the final 30 minutes of a flight from Dublin to Chicago.
-That invitation in no longer a possibility given today’s aviation security measures, which is a shame because every person remembers their first visit to the cockpit!
+That invitation is no longer a possibility given today’s aviation security measures, which is a shame because every person remembers their first visit to the cockpit!

-Why Do Pilot’s Leave the Cockpit?
+Why Do Pilots Leave the Cockpit?

 There is an indicator light or message in the cockpit to advise the pilots when the forward lavatory is occupied.
 This way they don’t vacate the cabin until the lavatory is available, in order to enter immediately upon leaving the cockpit.